Siddhanth0/ImagesApp/README.md

 - 🔍 Allows you to search for images based on your query
 - 🏙️ Fetches images through Retrofit and stores them in Room for offline persistence
 - ⚡ **Dagger Hilt** for dependency injection and better testability
-- 🖥️ Implements **MVVM** architecture for better separation of concerns
+- 🖥️ Implements **MVI** architecture for better separation of concerns

 ## 🛠️ Technologies Used